karan-kumawat17/DataDAM/README.md

 ## Distilled Datasets & Frozen Evaluation Models

-We provide saved tensors of the dataset and frozen evaluation models trained on the respective distilled dataset on our HuggingFace Page: https://huggingface.co/datasets/uoft-dsp-lab/DataDAM
+I provide saved tensors of the dataset and frozen evaluation models trained on the respective distilled dataset on my HuggingFace Page: https://huggingface.co/karankumawat/DataDAM_CIFAR100

 Additionally these frozen models can be tested with "distill_test_model.py"